What is a C. diff infection?

 In September 2013, the CDC named C. diff the most urgent of all superbug infections because of it’s natural resistance to many common antibiotics and the rapidly growing number of deaths associated with this bacteria.
 C. difficile has continued to be named an Urgent Threat in the 2019 Antibiotic Resistant Threats report by the CDC.
 To read the 2019 CDC report on antibiotic resistant bacteria (the next report will come out in 2025), click here.

-Is C. difficile only found in hospitals?
+Q: Is C. difficile only found in hospitals?

 As you’ve probably heard, C. difficile bacteria are now in our schools, our gyms, and everywhere else that people are.
 Whether you’re currently infected, getting a hospital treatment or just enjoying our public places, it’s important that you be prepared with solutions that work, and have a game-plan in place on how to reduce your risk of becoming infected.
 More on this in a bit.

-If I get C. difficile, will antibiotics work?
+Q: If I get C. difficile, will antibiotics work?

 Michelle’s Recommended Probiotics

 Many people with difficult infections have tried all kinds of antibiotics, special diets and probiotic supplements with no relief.
-Even fecal transplants have considerable downsides and limitations.
+Even fecal transplants can have downsides and limitations.
 Worse yet, many people’s doctors have run out of treatment ideas, telling their patients there’s nothing more they can do.

 But you can overcome even the most stubborn infection!
 The answer lies in reversing how the problem was created in the first place.
 And you have some powerful new tools to help you succeed.